 The marker, located outside St. Mary’s Hall, was part of a program to highlight significant Ohio people and places for the state’s 2003 bicentennial.
 Bombeck, a 1949 UD alumna, is among the University’s most famous graduates.

 Bombeck credited the University of Dayton with launching her writing career.
 Her syndicated column, “At Wit’s End,” appeared in more than 900 newspapers.
-She wrote 12 books, nine of which made The New York Times’ Bestsellers List.
+She wrote more than 4,500 columns and 12 books, nine of which made The New York Times’ Bestsellers List.
 Bombeck also appeared regularly ABC-TV’s Good Morning America for 11 years.
 She was still writing her column for Universal Press Syndicate and developing a new book for HarperCollins Publishers when she died from complications of a kidney transplant on April 22, 1996.

 Erma’s books include: